Can e-cigs affect oral health?

 What Are E-cigs?

-E-cigs are essentially a battery powered device that delivers an aerosol comprised of a diluent, flavorings, and nicotine.
+E-cigs are essentially a battery-powered device that delivers an aerosol comprised of a diluent, flavorings, and nicotine.
 The devices don't produce smoke, but rather a vapor that is inhaled by the user.

-This seems like it would be a great alternative to cigarettes containing tobacco; however, there aren't any clinical studies completed on the affects of e-cigs so consumers don't understand the risks that might be associated with this product.
+This seems like it would be a great alternative to cigarettes containing tobacco; however, there aren't any clinical studies completed on the effects of e-cigs so consumers don't understand the risks that might be associated with this product.

 The Effects of Nicotine